General Volunteer Information

 Thank you for your interest in volunteering for the Shriners Children’s Open.
 We greatly appreciate your support.
 Our incredible volunteers, who generously donate their valuable time and energy year after year, are very important to the success of this premier golf event.

-Shriners Hospitals for Children depends on national signature events like the Shriners Children’s Open to help raise awareness and funds to support our mission to improve the lives of children.
+Shriners Children’s depends on national signature events like the Shriners Children’s Open to help raise awareness and funds to support our mission to improve the lives of children.
 It is thanks to the hard work, dedication and passion of our volunteers that the Open continues to get bigger and better every year.

 Join us and become a part of this important Las Vegas tradition.
 We know it will be an experience you will never forget.